Recently I’ve noticed some strong similarities between two of my favourite horror franchises. The Evil Dead and Buffy the Vampire Slayer.

 Evil Dead 0.

-A few years later in 1982, Raimi would produce a remake, titled The Evil Dead.
-The Evil Dead followed the same premise, but rather than being spirits from an Indian graveyard, the monsters were Demons from hell, summoned by a book called the Necronomicon.
+A few years later in 1982.
+Raimi would produce a remake, titled The Evil Dead which followed the same premise.
+Rather than being spirits from an Indian graveyard however.
+The monsters were Demons from hell, summoned by a book called the Necronomicon.

-Bruce Campbell and Ellen Sandweiss also played brother and sister rather than lovers, and switched roles, with Ellen’s character now being possessed by the Demons, and Bruce’s character, renamed Ash, being the final survivor.
+Bruce Campbell and Ellen Sandweiss also played brother and sister rather than lovers, and switched roles.
+Ellen’s character was now possessed by the Demons, whilst Bruce’s character, renamed Ash, became the final survivor.

 The ending of Evil Dead similarly saw the last survivor, Ash, being attacked by the Demons after he believed he had banished them, leaving his fate open.

-The film was a huge success, though it also proved to be extremely controversial due to its excessive gore, and was even banned in the United Kingdom.
+The film was a huge success, though it also proved to be extremely controversial due to its excessive gore.
+It was even banned in the United Kingdom.

 5 minutes into the second film, the Demons are shown to grab Ash just like the ending of the first Evil Dead.
-Everything from there on can be considered a sequel to the first film, (and would later be by the series Ash Vs Evil Dead.)
+Everything from there on can be considered a sequel (and would later be by the series Ash Vs Evil Dead.)

 Evil Dead 2 sees the owner of the cabin Raymond Knowby’s daughter, Annie arrive at the house.
 Though initially believing Ash killed her parents, she later discovers the truth when her demon possessed mother Henrietta returns.
 Ash and Annie are able to send the Demons back to hell using the Necronomicon, though sadly Annie is killed before she can close the portal and Ash is also sucked through.